the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 ## About Project Binder

-[Binder](https://mybinder.readthedocs.io/en/latest/about.html) is a community within Project Jupyter which received the [ACM Software System Award in 2017](https://awards.acm.org/award_winners/perez_9039634) for language agnostic tools which have become "a de facto standard for data analysis in research, education, journalism, and industry".
+[Binder](https://mybinder.readthedocs.io/en/latest/about.html) is a community within Project Jupyter and received the [ACM Software System Award in 2017](https://awards.acm.org/award_winners/perez_9039634) for language agnostic tools which have become "a de facto standard for data analysis in research, education, journalism, and industry".

-Binder is a globally established but still growing project.
+Project Binder started in 2015 and has grown ever since.
+It is now a global community that operates [mybinder.org](https://mybinder.org) and develops the open-source software used to run it.
+Binder currently serves over 120,000 sessions per week to a global user base.

+The mybinder.org service allows anyone to launch interactive computing environments in the cloud by simply clicking a link in their browser.
+Data scientists and researchers can then write, execute and share notebooks in their browser without having to configure anything.
+Project Binder supports Python, R, Julia and many more programming languages as well as interfaces.

 _The Turing Way is supported by The UKRI ASG funding under the EPSRC Grant EP/T001569/1, particularly the "Tools, Practices and Systems" theme within that grant, and by The Alan Turing Institute under the EPSRC grant EP/N510129/1_